worldcoin/hubble-commander/docs/json_rpc.md

 This returns a number of datapoints about the current state of the system:

-- ethereum network chain id
+- Ethereum network chain id
 - AccountRegistry, TokenRegistry, DepositManager and Rollup contract addresses
 - Block at which contracts were deployed (for new instance of commander to know where to start syncing events from)
 - Current ethereum block number